Muscadine wines are misunderstood. They certainly aren’t the most popular wines, but they are uniquely amazing and worth

 The grapes range in color from green to black, and can produce both white and red wines.
 Although dry versions exist, you’ll typically find Muscadine wines to be on the sweeter side.
 If you are a wine drinker who has never tasted Muscadine, prepare yourself for a completely different experience.
 They are incredibly aromatic, and have an intense mixture of banana, lime peel and cranberry flavors.
 Muscadine wines are not meant to age and should be drunk within a year.
 Otherwise, they can oxidize and turn brown.

-This “mother vine” was planted several hundred years ago and is still producing.
+This “mother vine,” planted several hundred years ago, produces to this day.
 Until the latter half of the twentieth century, Scuppernong was the most popular Muscadine cultivar.

 In fact, it was so popular that many people call all bronze cultivars Scuppernongs.
 Other Muscadine wine grapes include Magnolia, Carlos, Noble and Doreen.
 Aside from Scuppernong, Noble is probably the most popular variety of Muscadine wine.
 These small clusters of black grapes produce a fruity red wine that tastes like grape jam.
-Almost all white Muscadine wines are made from the Carlos grape.
+The Carlos grape makes up almost all white Muscadine wines.
 Carlos Muscadine wine is usually sweet and tastes like an extremely fragrant Riesling.

-Muscadine grapes are widely considered to be a “super fruit.”
-Muscadines, like most grapes, have high levels of antioxidants, particularly resveratrol, which is known to promote heart and brain health.
+Muscadines, like most grapes, contain high levels of antioxidants, particularly resveratrol, which promotes heart and brain health.
 Some studies also show resveratrol may suppress the growth of cancer cells.
 Another powerful antioxidant, ellegic acid, not found in any other wine grape but Muscadine, also has many health benefits.

 Our winery on Hilton Head Island offers a Carlos Muscadine that we call Harvest White.
 It’s sweet and highly aromatic and made from local grapes.
 Stop by for a taste!

 The perfect bottle of hand-crafted artisan wine awaits at Island Winery on Cardinal Rd.
 Wine by the glass and cheese platters are available Monday-Saturday from 12:30-5:30 p.m. and Sunday from 12-4 p.m.
 843-842-3141 or www.islandwinery.com.